Tips For Improving Your Topology

 So when creating a new mesh or deciding the clean up an existing mesh, here are some of the more important questions to ask yourself...

 1. What's the final output?
-A game or a film?
+A video game, a film, concept art?
 Will it matter if my meshes have a lot of faces?

 2. Will my mesh deform, be sculpted or displaced?
+Hard Surface vs organic?
+Prepared for subdivs or stay as polygons?
 If your mesh is a character or the branch of a tree, it may be worth being extra careful on making a clean mesh.
 A building in a city?
-Maybe less so.
+You might be able to get away with tall faces and fewer quads.

 3. How likely will you need to modify your mesh later on?
-If frequently, then a cleaner mesh might be your best bet so it's easier to change.
+If frequently, then a more orderly mesh might be your best bet.

 4. Will your mesh be used with a simulation system like cloth, hair, water, fire?
-Some of these systems require special types of topology, for example, cloth sims work off tris and don't work as well if your geometry is quads.
+Some of these systems require special types of topology, for example, cloth sims work better with tris.

 Conclusion